davdar/maam/writeup/pldi15.markdown

 ``````````````````````````````````````````````````
 respectively.

-In our framework we capture both path and flow sensitivity as orthogonal parameters to our interpreter.
+In our framework we capture both path- and flow-sensitivity as orthogonal parameters to our interpreter.
-Path sensitivity will arise from the order of monad transformers used to construct the analysis.
+Path-sensitivity will arise from the order of monad transformers used to construct the analysis.
-Flow sensitivity will arise from the Galois connection used to map interpreters to state space transition systems.
+Flow-sensitivity will arise from the Galois connection used to map interpreters to state space transition systems.
-For brevity, and lack of better terms, we will abbreviate these analyses as "path sensitive", "flow sensitive" and "flow insensitive".
+For brevity, and lack of better terms, we will abbreviate these analyses as "path-sensitive", "flow-sensitive" and "flow-insensitive".
-This is only ambiguous for "flow sensitive", as path sensitivity implies flow sensitivity, and flow insensitivity implies path insensitivity.
+This is only ambiguous for "flow-sensitive", as path-sensitivity implies flow-sensitivity, and flow-insensitivity implies path-insensitivity.

 # Analysis Parameters

 Before writing an abstract interpreter we first design its parameters.
 The interpreter will be designed such that variations in these paramaters recover the concrete and a family of abstract interpretrs.
-To do this we extend the ideas developed in AAM \citet{davdar:van-horn:2010:aam} with a new parameter for flow-sensitivity.
+To do this we extend the ideas developed in AAM \citet{davdar:van-horn:2010:aam} with a new parameter for path- and flow-sensitivity.
-When finished, we will be able to recover a concrete interpreter--which respects the concrete semantics--and a family of abstract interpreters.
+When finished, we will be able to recover a concrete interpreter which respects the concrete semantics, and a family of abstract interpreters.

-First we describe the parameters to the interpreter.
-Then we conclude the section with an implementation which is generic to these parameters.

 There will be three parameters to our abstract interpreter, one of which is novel in this work:

 1. The monad, novel in this work.
-   This is the execution engine of the interpreter and captures the flow-sensitivity of the analysis.
+   This is the execution engine of the interpreter and captures the path- and flow-sensitivity of the analysis.
 2. The abstract domain.
-   For our language is merely an abstraction for integers.
+   For our language this is merely the abstraction for integers.
-3. The abstraction for time.
+3. Abstract Time.
-   Abstract time captures the call-site sensitivity of the analysis, as introduced by [CITE].
+   Abstract time captures the call-site sensitivity of the analysis.

+For an object-oriented language, including a fourth parameter for object-sensitivity a la. citet{dvanhorn:Smaragdakis2011Pick} is straightforward.

 We place each of these parameters behind an abstract interface and leave their implementations opaque for the generic monadic interpreter.
 We will give each of these parameters reasoning principles as we introduce them.